hjorslev/awesome-stars/README.md

 ## PowerShell

+- [potatoqualitee/psmodulecache](https://github.com/potatoqualitee/psmodulecache) - This action makes caching PowerShell modules from the PowerShell Gallery easy for both Linux and Windows runners.
 - [dfinke/PowerShellPivot](https://github.com/dfinke/PowerShellPivot) -
 - [microsoft/ps-rule](https://github.com/microsoft/ps-rule) - Validate infrastructure as code (IaC) and DevOps repositories using GitHub Actions.
 - [baswijdenes/Optimized.Mga](https://github.com/baswijdenes/Optimized.Mga) - PowerShell module for Microsoft Graph REST API.
 To optimize, speed, and bulk use Microsoft Graph API in PowerShell.
 You can can enter your own URL so you aren't restricted to the limitations of the official Microsoft Module.
 Includes ways to speed up the process, handle throttling, and re-authenticate after the token expires.